 What’s the Problem?

-Within 5 years of Tasigna entering the U.S. market, researchers began noting higher than expected number of reports of peripheral arterial diseases (PAD) in cancer patients treated with the drug.
-These statistics were also observed in a 2013 clinical trial which found similarly higher rates of PAD among Tasigna users.
+Within 5 years of Tasigna entering the U.S. market, researchers began noting higher than expected number of reports of peripheral arterial disease (PAD) in adult patients taking Tasigna.
+These statistics were also observed in a 2013 clinical trial which found similarly higher rates of PAD among users of tyrosine kinase inhibitors.

 Tasigna Side Effects